-Mr. Tyler is a retired law enforcement officer from the State of New Mexico with over 25 years of experience.
+Bob Tyler is a retired law enforcement officer from the State of New Mexico with over 25 years of experience.
 In addition, he has 20 years of military experience with the United States Navy.
-He currently serves as a commissioner on the planning and zoning commission in a mid-size city in the State of New Mexico.
+He currently serves as a city councilor for a mid-size city in the State of New Mexico.
 Mr. Tyler has had several opportunities to work on his secondary education; his studies include: Work Force Education and Development, Criminology, and Emergency Medical Services.
 He currently works as a consultant conducting training for several separate law enforcement agencies ranging from survival tactics (CQB), firearms, crisis intervention and hostage negotiations.
 He has trained over a thousand Federal/State and Local law enforcement members and spent several years supervising high profile investigations ranging from homicides to clandestine narcotics investigations.
 He is currently an instructor in nine high liability law enforcement and military areas.

 Lieutenant Jan Olstad

-Mr. Olstad retired as a Lieutenant from the Albuquerque Police Department in December 2011 after 21 years of service.
-While with the Albuquerque Police Department, Lieutenant Olstad ran the Crisis Intervention Team and Crisis Negotiation Team for over four years and responded to nearly 200 SWAT activations.
+Jan Olstad retired as a Lieutenant from the Albuquerque Police Department in December of 2011 after 21 years of service.
+During his time with the Albuquerque Police Department, Lieutenant Olstad ran the Crisis Intervention Team and Crisis Negotiation Team for over four years and he responded to nearly 200 SWAT activations.
 He has helped to instruct and facilitate Crisis Intervention Team training to 10 APD cadet classes and over 200 sworn law enforcement officers.
-Lieutenant Olstad helped to develop APD’s Crisis Outreach and Support Team (COAST) and served as an executive board member of the Forensic Intervention Consortium (FIC).
+Mr. Olstad helped to develop APD’s Crisis Outreach and Support Team (COAST) and served as an executive board member of the Forensic Intervention Consortium (FIC).
 Mr. Olstad has a bachelor’s degree from Concordia College.
-He is a graduate from Northwestern University Center for Public Safety in the School of Police Staff and Command.
-As an Officer with APD, Mr. Olstad was a C.I.T officer, Field Training Officer, a member of the Emergency Response Team, was the first flight observer for the Air Unit and participated in the COPS-4- Kids program for over a decade.
+He graduated from Northwestern University Center for Public Safety in the School of Police Staff and Command.
+As an Officer with APD, Mr. Olstad was a CIT officer, Field Training Officer, a member of the Emergency Response Team, was the first flight observer for the Air Unit, and he participated in the COPS-4- Kids program for over a decade.
 Mr. Olstad trains for PSPG statewide on a variety of topics.

 Breanna "Bre" Abreu